Luducrous/Luducrous/README.md

 ## 🙋🏼&nbsp; **About Me**
-+ 📚 Studying _Business Information Technology_ at the University of Twente (3rd year)
++ 🎓 Business Information Technology_ at the University of Twente
 + :heart: Mountain-biking, snowboarding
-+ Currently studying Cybersecurity & Cybercrime
++ CyberSecurity Master University of Twente
++ Making the best apps with [Techurve](https://techurve.nl)

 #